 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At College of Marin, approximately 0% of students took out student loans averaging $1,732 a year.
-That adds up to $6,928 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At College of Marin, approximately 1% of students took out student loans averaging $3,640 a year.
+That adds up to $14,560 over four years for those students.

-How Much Money Do College of Marin Graduates Make?students who graduate from College of Marin with a bachelor's degree go on to jobs where they make an average salary of $33,700 in their early years.
-Unfortunately, this is 17% less that the average college graduate's salary of $40,800 per year.
-However, graduates in your major field may make more.
+How Much Money Do College of Marin Graduates Make?bachelor's degree recipients from College of Marin make around $33,700 per year during the early years of their employment.
+This is about 15% less that the average pay for college graduates overall.
+However, graduates with your major may make more.

 Location of College of Marin